Installing a ventilation system to your home can keep indoor air from turning stuffy and manage humidity levels.

 - Watery, itchy or dry eyes.
 Your eyes are susceptible to indoor pollution and may react by turning dry, itchy or watery.

-- Tiredness or feeling dizzy.
+- Tiredness or feeling lightheaded.
 Taking in chemical pollutants can have an influence on your energy levels.

 - Recurring asthma attacks.
-Dust, pet dander, smoke and other triggers can be diffused through the air or get trapped in carpet.
+Dust, pet dander, smoke and other triggers can be spread through the air or get stuck in carpet.

 - Coughing and sneezing.
 Allergies or colds can cause these symptoms, but they shouldn’t be worse at home.

 - Heavy dust despite weekly cleaning.
-You may need to get a new air filter or add a filtration system from Service Experts Heating & Air Conditioning.
+You may need to get a new air filter or install a filtration system from Service Experts Heating & Air Conditioning.

 - Humidity issues.
-Dryness can cause scratchy eyes and amplify respiratory problems.
+Dryness can cause red eyes and amplify respiratory problems.
 Too much moisture can lead to mold or mildew growth.

 - Hot or cold spots.
 This can be related to air quality, especially if your HVAC system is having issues regulating temperature and humidity.